AyushJhin07/Automation/docs/connector-expansion-roadmap.md

 so the team can begin executing every phase in parallel.
 Use it as the canonical checklist that ties implementation work, QA, and rollout together.

+> **Distribution:** Shared in #connector-delivery and #qa-smoke on 2025-09-30 so
+> implementation, QA, and support stay aligned on graduation status updates.

 ## Phase 0 – Platform Readiness

 ### Objectives